-CMSS supports additional extensions to the tel URI to define a dial-around-indicator to indicate how the Carrier ID Code (CIC) was derived [61].
+CMSS compliant implementations MUST support extensions to the tel URI to define a dial-around-indicator to indicate how the CIC was derived, as specified in [51] with the exceptions noted in this section.

 These extensions are defined as optional in the tel URI sense.
 RFC3966 [28] specifies that an implementation MAY ignore optional parameters.
-However, CMSS compliant applications MUST support the extensions as specified in [61] and the dial-around-indicator extension, and hence they MUST NOT be ignored when received.
+However, CMSS compliant implementations MUST support the extensions as specified in [29] and [51], and hence they MUST NOT be ignored when received.